hepple42/hepple42/README.md

 [42 Heilbronn] is a programming school with a peer-learning-based eduacational model, where I've been learning to code by working on different projects, mainly in C and C++.

-I am currently working on the last project to finish the 42 core curriculum and move on to an internship.
+I have finished the 42 core curriculum and am currently looking for an internship.

 ## Main Languages and Tools

 [![Languages and Tools](https://skillicons.dev/icons?i=c,cpp,bash,vscode,docker,git,github)](https://skillicons.dev)

-## Current Project

-#### ft_transcendence

 ## Some of my 42 Projects